j-dandelion/Lumiverse-Chronicle/README.md

 ## 📖 Chronicle

-Similar to the MemoryBooks extension for SillyTavern, this extension provides a quick and easy way to take a scene/arc and create a customizable summary or memory (saved as a lorebook entry).
+Similar to the MemoryBooks extension for SillyTavern, this extension provides a quick and easy way to turn selected messages into a customizable summary or memory.
+The results can then be saved as a lorebook entry.

-Technically, you can feed a set of messages into context for any kind of prompt you want.
-It can be useful for all sorts of memory and context management techniques.
+Since you can use lorebooks lots of different ways, Chronicle is useful for all sorts of memory and context management techniques.

+## What sets it apart

+> ⚙️ It's lightweight.
+It doesn't try to be an all-in-one suite or automate a bunch of stuff for you.
+It's just one small handy tool to pick up and use when you see fit.

+> 📕 Lumiverse's prompt preset and lorebook systems already give you all the UI and tools you need to choose *when*, *where*, and *how* your summaries/memories are shown to the LLM.
+Chronicle just helps you generate them from chat data and structure them the way you like.

+> 🧠 It can be used standalone or alongside the default Lumiverse Summarize, Memory Cortex, and extensions like Lore Recall.
+They all do different things, and can harmonize pretty well with the right setup.

-## What it adds, how to use
+## How to use

-There's a **Select messages** button built into Lumiverse at the top-right of chat.
+There's a **Select Messages** button built into Lumiverse at the top-right of chat.
 It opens a message selection bar.

-On PC, you can use Shift + Click to select a set of messages.
-On mobile, the behavior is default, just tap two messages and it selects everything between.
+On PC, you can use shift + click to select a set of messages.
+On mobile, that behavior is active by default: just tap two messages and it selects everything between.

-Chronicle adds a **Summarize button** to the message selection bar and works with selected messages.
+Chronicle adds a **Summarize** button to the message selection bar and works with selected messages.
 It opens a pop-up menu with settings/presets and a button to start generating.

-Everything else is inside that menu.
+Everything else is inside that menu!

 ## Features included so far